cmdctrll/CapstoneCloud/README.md

 # CapstoneCloud
-Repository for any and all code written for our Capstone project.
+Repository for any scripts or code written for our Capstone project.